 Certain officers of CIM are simultaneously providing investment management services to certain funds managed by its affiliates.
 CIM may determine that it is appropriate for us and one or more other investment accounts managed by CIM or any of its affiliates to participate in an investment opportunity.
-As a BDC, we are subject to certain regulatory restrictions in making our investments with entities with which we may be restricted from doing so under the 1940 Act, unless we obtain an exemptive order from the SEC or co-invest alongside such affiliates in accordance with existing regulatory guidance.
-However, there can be no assurance that we will obtain such exemptive relief.
-Even if we receive exemptive relief, CIM's investment committee may determine that we should not participate in a co-investment transaction.
+As a BDC, we are subject to certain regulatory restrictions in negotiating or investing in certain investments with entities with which we may be prohibited from doing so under the 1940 Act, such as CIM and its affiliates, unless we obtain an exemptive order from the SEC or co-invest alongside such affiliates in accordance with existing regulatory guidance.
+On August 30, 2022, we, CIM and certain of our affiliates were granted the Order by the SEC for us to co-invest with other funds managed by CIM or certain affiliates in a manner consistent with our investment objectives, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
+Even though we were granted the Order by the SEC, CIM's investment committee may determine that we should not participate in a co-investment transaction.